A Gibbs sampler on the $n$-simplex: Perfect sampling on the simplex

-and so taking a union bound, and applying the inequality proved just above,
+and so taking a union bound and applying the inequality proved just above,

-This tells us that after a first step of $O(n \log(n))$ steps, the $L^{1}$ distance between any two points is extremely small.
-The second step of the coupling is almost identical to the proof given in the first section of this note.
-In particular, we run $X_{t}^{(n^{-1}, \ldots, n^{-1})}$ from time $T_{1}$ to time $T$, recording all choices of edge and averaging variable.
-We then form the same partition process, and use it to attempt maximal couplings of all variables to this special chain.
-As long as the $X_{t}^{e_{j}}$ continue to be a sufficiently small ball as measured in $L^{1}$ metric, and $X_{t}^{(n^{-1}, \ldots, n^{-1})}$ remains far from 1, we can simultaneously couple all of these chains with high probability. \\
+This tells us that after $O(n \log n)$ steps, the $L^{1}$ distance between any pair of points is extremely small with high probability.
+The second step of the coupling is almost identical to the algorithm given in Section \ref{sec4} of this note.
+Run $X_{t}^{(n^{-1},\ldots, n^{-1})}$ from time $T_{1}$ to time $T$, recording all choices of $i(t), j(t)$ and $\lambda(t)$ from representation (\ref{EqMoveRep}).
+Then form the same partition process, and use it to attempt subset couplings of all variables to this special chain.
+We will perform these couplings in such a way that with high probability, all chains simultaneously have successful subset couplings, rather than merely having a high probability of a substantial fraction of the subset couplings succeeding.